 Those who do not provide a certified proof of life certificate to Services Australia within 13 weeks of the request will have their pension suspended.
 If they have not provided their certified certificate after a further 13 weeks (26 weeks in total), their payment will be cancelled.

 Pensioners who have their pension suspended or cancelled can have it restored if they provide a certified proof of life certificate to DHS.
 They will be paid any arrears they are entitled to.

 Changes to waiting periods for migrants from 1 January 2019

-Migrants granted a permanent visa, or temporary partner visa, on or after 1 January 2019 must wait between one and four years before they can access certain welfare payments and concession cards.
+Migrants granted a permanent visa, or temporary partner visa, on or after 1 January 2019 must wait between one and 4 years before they can access certain welfare payments and concession cards.
 This period is called the Newly Arrived Resident’s Waiting Period (NARWP).